DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 | Poor           | 0.00%     |

-Tab.3: Overall, how would you rate this application?
+Table 3: Overall, how would you rate this application?

 \pagebreak

-# Conclusions and Beginnings
+# Chapter Five: Conclusions and Beginnings

-## Results Discussion & Understanding Limitations
+## 5.1 Results Discussion & Understanding Limitations

 Experience imprints an impression on all objects, and so it is naive to assume that all people will experience, see, hear and interpret a scene in the same way.
 Cognition and learned associations drive how we link the visual to aural experience.

 Currently the mapping of audio to object is 1:1.
 With this comes bias and inaccuracy.
-A comment from one of the UAT participants regarding the expectation of hearing children playing as opposed to the more generic "human" sound, highlights a sub category of bias that is currently present in Kay.
-There also exists biases in relation to culture, gender and personal bias introduced by myself.
-Because the associated files for audio have been chosen personally, there is a personal bias introduced that is ingrained by personal experience and cognition.
+A comment from one of the UAT participants regarding the expectation of hearing children playing as opposed to the more generic "human" sound, highlights a sub-category of bias that is currently present in Kay.
+There also exists bias in relation to culture, gender and personal bias introduced by myself.
+As the associated files for audio have been chosen personally, there is a personal bias introduced that is ingrained by personal experience and cognition.

 The decision against using FreeSound API limits the range of audio files that can be retrieved in relation to a specific object.
-The use of such an API would combat, but not eradicate some bias as associated audio files could be retrieved on an alternate and random basis.
+The use of such an API would combat, but not eradicate some bias, as associated audio files could be retrieved on an alternate and random basis.

-Because the accepted input is of static images, system latency has not been an issue.
-100% of the UAT participants reported that it too no longer than 10 seconds between the upload time, processing and redirection to the results page.
-If the input were to be moving image then this 10 seconds would most likely grow exponentially in size.
-At this time the power of one server is enough to encapsulate all things related to Kay, however as this may not remain the case in the future.
+As the accepted input is of static images, system latency has not been an issue.
+100% of the UAT participants reported that it took no longer than 10 seconds between the upload time, processing and redirection to the results page.
+If the input were to be moving images then this 10 seconds would most likely grow exponentially in size.
+At this time the power of one server is enough to encapsulate all things related to Kay, however this may not remain the case in the future.

-There are more questions to be asked and answered, such as "what is the value of detecting multiple object in a specific category", and "should there be some sort of cap of threshold".
-There is value in distinguishing aurally the difference between 1 and 5 dogs; but perhaps the difference between triggering the audio for 20 dogs versus 50 dogs does not add any more value to the user experience or aural context of a scene.
+There are more questions to be asked and answered, such as 'what is the value of detecting multiple object in a specific category,' and 'should there be some sort of cap of threshold.'
+There is value in distinguishing aurally the difference between 1 and 5 dogs; perhaps the difference between triggering the audio for 20 dogs versus 50 dogs does not add any more value to the user experience or aural context of a scene.
 However, the response to Kay in its current state has been very positive.
-This is illustrated by the responses captures by the survey in Table 3 and in Figure 6.
+This is illustrated by the responses captured by the survey in Table 3 and in Figure 6.

-## Future Work
+## 5.2 Future Work

-There are some aspects of Kay that could benefit from further development.
-The first being the object associated audio files.
+There are some aspects of Kay that could benefit from further development, the first being the object associated audio files.
 Perhaps FreeSound API is not the right solution at this current time, but maybe in the future the quality of the library will change.
 Either way, some sort of audio related API would be a good addition to Kay.
 Alternatively, the collection of multiple audio files to a related object instance could be obtained and stored locally as before.
 A new functionality that randomly and alternately retrieves different associated audio responses to detected objects could be implemented.

 Exploration of moving image is the a long-term goal of Kay.
 With this goal comes a mass of new hurdles and growing pains.
 Context of objects and the generation of key frames and semantic image analysis would be an important route of study before the implementation of any such features.

 Along with the expansion of audio, an expanded detected class list for images would benefit Kay greatly.
-The main priority of the Kay 1.0 was to provide a minimum viable product that articulates clearly a proof of concept.
+The main priority of Kay 1.0 is to provide a minimum viable product that articulates clearly a proof of concept.
 The current model can be trained on new classes for object detection in the future.
 Alternatively a new pretrained model could be substituted in for the current CNN, or a custom model could be created.

 \pagebreak